OU-Libraries/cdm-util-scripts/README.md

 page-position-column-name: Page Position
 ```

 The column mapping CSV must have two columns named `name` and `nick` in that order, and must include a mapping for the `identifier-nick` nickname if specified.
-Columns with identical names in the field data CSV will have their contents joined with a semicolon.
-Columns mapped to the same field nickname in the column mapping CSV will have their contents joined with a semicolon.
-You can enter the same column name multiple times with different field nicknames in the column mapping CSV and its contents will be added to each of the fields specified.
-The `identifier-nick` field will only be used for reconciliation and will not be included in the output edit records.
+Columns mapped to the same field nickname in the column mapping CSV will have their field data CSV contents joined with a semicolon.
+Multiple rows in the column mapping CSV with the same column name will have their field data CSV contents joined with a semicolon to each of the fields specified in their respective `nick` values.
+The designated `identifier-nick` field will only be used for reconciliation and will not be included in the output edit records.

 Example of a column mapping CSV:
 ```